ctreffs/SwiftSimctl/README.md

 - Send push notifications with custom payload
 - Grant or revoke privacy permissions
+- Set the device UI appearance to light or dark mode
+- Uninstall app by bundle id
+- Terminate app by bundle id
 - Rename device
-- Terminate app by bundle id
-- Set the device UI appearance to light or dark mode
 - Trigger iCloud Sync

 ## ❔ Why would you (not) use this